berlinelucien/Name-FoodFav/Week_1/input-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you have to run:

 ### `npm install`

 `npm install` installs dependencies into the `node_modules` directory, for the node project.
 You call it to install the dependencies for your project.

-### `npm install`

-`npm install` installs dependencies into the `node_modules` directory, for the node project.
-You call it to install the dependencies for your project.
+Possible commands:

 ### `yarn start`